inaimathi/langnostic/resources/posts/subverting-common-lisp-types-and-emacs-interaction-for-clj.md

 CLJ>
 ```

-THe problem is that, because we have reader syntax for our `map`s and `set`s, this decision kicks in too late to deal with them.
+The problem is that, because we have reader syntax for our `map`s and `set`s, this decision kicks in too late to deal with them.
 We unfortunately also need a reader macro to handle type declarations.

 ### Reader Macro for Type Declaration